-Various aspects of the Vibe interface have been redesigned and enhanced in Vibe 3.2.
+Various aspects of the Vibe interface have been redesigned and enhanced since Vibe 3.1.
 Some of these enhancements affect entries, folders, user profiles, and user workspaces.
-If you have made customizations to these areas of Vibe, you must reset these definitions in order to see the Vibe 3.2 enhancements, as described in this section.
+If you have made customizations to these areas of Vibe, you must reset these definitions in order to see the enhancements, as described in this section.

 WARNING: The following procedure deletes any custom modifications that you have previously made to the default Vibe definitions.
 If you want to save any modified definitions before proceeding, you can export the modified definitions.
 Also, you might want to document exactly what changes you have made in order to make it easier to reconstruct the definition after you reset it.
+This applies only to definitions that you have modified; definitions that you have created are not affected.